MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

    For connectors like SharePoint that are not blockable, the **Block** action is grayed out and a warning appears.

 5. Review and change the default group setting for new connectors, if you need to.
 We recommend keeping the default setting as **Non-Business** to map any new connectors added to Microsoft Power Platform by default. **Non-Business** connectors can be manually assigned to **Business** or **Blocked** later by editing the DLP policy, after you've had a chance to review and assign them.
-If the new connector setting is **Blocked**, any new connectors that are blockable will be mapped to **Blocked**, as expected.
-However, any new connectors that are unblockable will be mapped to **Non-Business** because by design they can't be blocked.
+If the new connector setting is **Blocked**, any new connectors that are blockable are mapped to **Blocked**, as expected.
+However, any new connectors that are unblockable are mapped to **Non-Business** because by design they can't be blocked.

    In the upper-right corner, select **Set default group**.